Attorney: Black man killed by deputies shot in back of head - WTMJ

 Associated Press

-ELIZABETH CITY, N.C.
-(AP) — A Black man killed by deputies in North Carolina was shot in the back of his head and had his hands on the car steering wheel when they opened fire, attorneys for the family said Monday after body camera video was shown to his relatives.
+The account was the first description of the shooting of Andrew Brown Jr., who was killed by deputies serving drug-related search and arrest warrants.
+His death last Wednesday led to nightly protests and demands for justice in the town of Elizabeth City.
+Authorities have released few details, and the video has not been made public.

-Attorney Chantel Cherry-Lassiter watched a 20-second portion of body camera video with the family of Andrew Brown Jr. on Monday.
-She said Brown did not appear to be a threat to officers as he backed his vehicle out and tried to drive away.
+Attorney Chantel Cherry-Lassiter watched a 20-second portion of body camera video with Brown’s family.
+Lassiter said Brown did not appear to be a threat to officers as he backed his vehicle out of his driveway and tried to drive away from deputies with guns drawn.

-“He was not threatening them in any kind of fashion,” she told reporters at a news conference.
+“There was no time in the 20 seconds that we saw where he was threatening the officers in any kind of way,” she told reporters at a news conference.

 When asked whether Brown was shot in the back, attorney Harry Daniels said, “Yes, back of the head.”